trvorth/hyperchain/README.md

 While primarily a Layer-0 protocol facilitating interoperability across its ecosystem of shards and chains, HyperChain can host Layer-1-like chains within its framework, processing transactions and smart contracts independently.
 Additionally, its planned zk-SNARKs integration could enable Layer-2 scaling solutions, such as rollups, on its shards, enhancing throughput while leveraging HyperChain’s interoperability.
 Currently in Phase 1 (Foundation), the repository includes core components like the DAG ledger, node orchestrator, P2P networking, and wallet functionality, alongside documentation for local setup and testnet participation.
 Licensed under the MIT License, HyperChain welcomes community contributions to drive its vision of a future-proof decentralized ecosystem.

 For a comprehensive academic and technical overview, please refer to the official [**HyperChain Whitepaper**](./hyperchain-whitepaper.pdf).

+## ΛΣ-ΩMEGA (Lambda Sigma Omega): Conscious Security Layer

+A key innovation in Hyperchain is ΛΣ-ΩMEGA, a reflexive security module integrated directly into the node's core logic.
+It functions as a "digital immune system" by:

+1.  **Maintaining a Digital Identity**: Each node has a unique, evolving identity based on a constant stream of system entropy.
+2.  **Reflecting on Actions**: Before processing critical actions like transactions, the node reflects on the action by evolving its identity.
+3.  **Detecting Instability**: It analyzes the change in its own identity and the timing of actions to detect patterns of instability, such as low-entropy states or rapid, repetitive requests, which could indicate a coordinated attack.

+This mechanism allows the node to reject potentially harmful actions at a fundamental level, providing a robust defense against sophisticated network attacks.
+It doesn't protect the system, it becomes the system.

 ## **Core Architectural Tenets**